Serving all people by providing personalized health and wellness through exemplary care, education and research.

 When the surgery is done, you’ll be taken to the recovery room (also called the post-anesthesia care unit or PACU).
 Here, you will be carefully monitored for vital signs including breathing, temperature, blood pressure, and heart rate.
 You’ll also receive pain medication to keep you comfortable.
 When you’re ready, you’ll be moved to a regular hospital room.
-Your hospital stay may last 5–10 days or longer.
+Your hospital stay may last 5 to 10 days or longer.

 If you have a urinary catheter, it will probably be removed shortly after surgery.
 Your IV line will remain in place for a few days to give you fluids.
 And you’ll continue to receive medication for pain.
 Soon after surgery, you’ll be up and walking around.
 This helps improve blood flow and prevent blood clots.
 It also helps your bowels return to normal.
 You’ll be given breathing exercises to keep your lungs clear.

-You won’t eat or drink anything until your colon begins working again.
+You won’t eat or drink much until your colon begins working again.
 You'll begin with a liquid diet, then move on to solid foods.

-In most cases, you’ll visit your doctor 7–10 days after leaving the hospital.
+In most cases, you’ll visit your doctor within a few weeks after leaving the hospital.
 You can get back to your normal routine about a month or two after surgery.
 Full recovery may take 6 weeks or longer.
 While your body heals, you may tire more easily.
 You also are likely to have some bloating.
 Loose stools and more frequent bowel movements are common after bowel surgery.
 This may get better over time, but may never disappear completely.

 Being active helps your body heal.
 But you must protect your healing incisions:

 Walk as much as you feel up to.

-Avoid heavy lifting or vigorous exercise until your doctor says it’s okay.
+Avoid heavy lifting or vigorous exercise until your doctor says it’s OK.
 Follow your doctor’s advice about climbing stairs and bathing.

-You can drive when you’re no longer taking pain medications—in about 7–10 days.
+You can drive when you’re no longer taking pain medications — in about 7 to 10 days.

 Persistent nausea or vomiting

 Unusual redness, swelling, or pain around your incision